Postgraduate Course: Regional Perspectives in a Globalised Muslim World (IMES11099)

 ||Availability||Available to all students

 This course examines the evolving dynamics of Muslim societies in the different regions of the Muslim world (and beyond) in the modern period.
-It will examine the key features of Muslim societies and the interactions between religious, socio-economic, and political phenomena.
-The course brings into focus different types of dynamics in different regions of the world and at different levels of analysis (from the relations between states to the everyday practices of religiosity).
-The religious interpretations that dominate contemporary debates will be examined in relation to the local, national, regional and global context.
-The course will provide the foundations necessary for the course Globalized and Transnational Dynamics of the Muslim World, which will draw upon knowledge of different regional situations to analyse wider trends.
+It explores the key features of Muslim societies and regional interactions across religious, socio-economic, cultural, and political phenomena.
+The course themes include different levels of analysis (from the relations between states to the everyday practices of religiosity).

-This course will cover themes related to regional perspectives on the Muslim World that may include:
+This course will cover themes related to regional perspectives on the Muslim World that may include, but will not be limited to, the following topics:

 Muslim dynamics in Sub Saharan Africa